omwdunkley/crazyflieROS/README.md

      * The UI needs it
    * Deal with yaw offset in Settings tab
    * Deal with reading/writing the Settings tab values
-   * Add ROS startup check
+   * Add ROS startup check, ie a dialog which says "WAiting ...
+Cancel"
    * Add Icon, change window name
    * Some things should be undockable!
+   * ctrl+c from the terminal should kill it
+   * parse command line arguments
+     * argument to reset the default QSettings
+   * If multiple drones discovered, dont autoconnect the first time
  * AI
    * needs baro, accel, motors, crash, etc connected to it
    * Add a slider and spin box in the config to set the update hz and turn it on/off